isaacnmm/pestpolicy-hugo2XX/content/posts/best-joystick-for-elite-dangerous/index.md

 Finding the [best](https://pestpolicy.com/best-hotas-joysticks/) joystick for elite dangerous and [Hotas joysticks](https://pestpolicy.com/best-hotas-joysticks/) is not an easy task.
 Consider Compatibility, top Design Quality, Ease of Control, Buttons, and triggers configuration.
-- I'm convinced that the best joystick for Elite Dangerous is Saitek X52 Pro Flight�to pilot an[elite dangerous (E.D.)](https://en.wikipedia.org/wiki/Elite:_Dangerous)spaceship and conquer the E.D. galaxy.
+- I'm convinced that the best joystick for Elite Dangerous is Saitek X52 Pro Flightto pilot an[elite dangerous (E.D.)](https://en.wikipedia.org/wiki/Elite:_Dangerous)spaceship and conquer the E.D. galaxy.
 Read Also:[Controller for Rocket League](https://pestpolicy.com/best-controller-for-rocket-league/).
 The joysticks are Windows 10 compatible, and the housing for the throttle and stalk have a full set of dial or flip-up switchgear and switches.
 ## Reviews: 7Top 7 Best Joystick for Elite Dangerous 2025
 ### [1.
 Thrustmaster Hotas Warthog Stick and Throttle - #1 Pick](https://www.amazon.com/dp/B00CBVHJ00/?tag=p-policy-20)